10 Iconic Old Movies From 40S And 50S

 NBMAA

 Sabrina is one of my personal favorites.
 Directed by Billy Wilder, it is described as a “Long Island Cinderella story,” which couldn’t be more of a bittersweet and realistic fairy tale.
-Since it takes place on Long Island and in New York City when businesses started popping up on Wall Street, there is beautiful scenery of estates on the water and old Manhattan.
+Since it takes place on Long Island and in New York City when businesses started popping up on Wall Street, there is a beautiful scenery of estates on the water and old Manhattan.

-In terms of the plot line, Audrey Hepburn plays Sabrina who is a chauffeur’s daughter and is expected to become a cook and live out a working class lifestyle.
+In terms of the plot line, Audrey Hepburn plays Sabrina who is a chauffeur’s daughter and is expected to become a cook and live out a working-class lifestyle.
 She dreams of falling in love and has an unhealthy crush on David Larrabee (William Holden) who is the rich son of the Larrabee fortune.
 After attempting suicide, she travels to Paris and re-discovers the beauty in the world and inside herself.
 This elicits one of the most incredible quotes as Sabrina reclaims her life:

 “I have learned how to live, how to be IN the world and OF the world, and not just to stand aside and watch.
 And I will never, never again run away from life.
 Or from love, either.”